 - Mini golf (2 rounds)

-Summer Activities in Lake Tahoe at Squaw Valley
+Summer Activities in Lake Tahoe at Palisades Tahoe

 Make a splash with the tadpoles at the frogtastic High Camp Pool and hot tub.
 To access High Camp, take the aerial tram to High Camp and soak in the water and the views of Lake Tahoe.
 You can purchase a Sightseeing Package that includes the Aerial Tram ride, roller skating, geocaching, disc golf, lawn games and hiking at High Camp (kids 4 and under are free).
 Adventure packages include everything in the Sightseeing Package, plus include access to the pool, hot tub and roller skating.
 Check out the Olympic Museum while you are visiting High Camp.